The Consonant/Vowel Distinction

-My dissertation examines glides as a source of insight on the fundamental differences between consonants and vowels, combining data from several experiments and proposing a new way of modeling vowels in the framework of Articulatory Phonology.
-My committee consists of Sam Tilsen, Abby Cohn, and Draga Zec.
+My dissertation examined glides as a source of insight on the fundamental differences between consonants and vowels, combining data from several experiments and proposing a new way of modeling vowels in the framework of Articulatory Phonology.
+I'm currently pursuing some follow-up work on this.
+My committee consisted of Sam Tilsen, Abby Cohn, and Draga Zec.

 In collaboration with others, I've been building a website to share materials from Cornell's Gayogo̱hó:nǫ⁷ (Cayuga) Language and Culture classes.